pingads11/iam_users_bootcamp/README.md

 * Access Key Secrets are visible on the remote backend state file, unencrypted.
 Encryption can be added by uncommenting the **pgp_key** argument in the **two** **aws_iam_access_key** resources.
 This adds more manual work.

 _(A less manual option can be investigated using the Keybase desktop app or pkg.
-Note that it cannot be used with root privilege)_
+Note that it cannot be used with root privilege.)_